 The same is true in zhang zhung language that the left-handed Yungdrung symbol is also very similar to the word “A” in its letters.

 In addition, the symbol of Yungdrung also exists in the vase pattern of ancient Greece, and there is also such a symbol on a cultural relic in the museum in Paestum museum of Italy.

 Therefore, it is difficult to easily draw conclusions and say that certain things belong to a particular culture.

 However, one thing is certain that long before the introduction of Indian Buddhism to Tibet, there were many interpretations of this symbol in the scriptures of Yungdrung Bon religion.
-Therefore, it is not objective to say that “the Bon religion uses the “卍” as a sign which is the opposite of the “卐” in order to fight against Indian Buddhism.
+Therefore, it is not objective to say that “the Bon religion uses the “卍” as a sign which is the opposite of the “卐”

 The core idea of Yungdrung Bon religion is ” Bon” which has many interpretations.

 According to Yungdrung Bon religion record: “The word ” Bon” contains infinite meanings, that is, it is recorded in the Hetuvidys and prajnaparamita of Yungdrung Bon that “Bon” is of maintaining its own self; or capture its self-nature, which has eight categories